fukurosan/Jhaystack/docs/configuration.md

 #### Specifying Paths

-Jhaystack by default scans all values in the provided data set for matches.
-You can however instruct jhaystack to either only scan paths that match a given set of regular expressions, or scan everything *except* values that match a given set of regular expressions.
+Jhaystack by default scans all nested property values in the provided data set for matches.
+You can however instruct Jhaystack to either only scan paths that match a given set of regular expressions, or scan everything *except* values that match a given set of regular expressions.

 #### Comparison Strategy

-The comparison strategy governs how jhaystack determines if a value inside of the dataset is a match or not, as well as partly the relevance of the match.
+The comparison strategy governs how Jhaystack determines if a value inside of the dataset is a match or not, as well as partly the relevance of the match.
 Comparison strategies could for example be "value x starts with search value y", or "value x contains search value y".
-You can provide multiple comparison strategies that have different relevance to you, or even write your own ones.
+You can provide multiple comparison strategies that have different relevance to you, and even write your own ones.
 Jhaystack comes with a bunch of built in strategies that should fit most needs, including fuzzy search.

 #### Traversal Strategy

-The traversal strategy essentially governs what you are looking for, and what kind of results you want.
+The traversal strategy describes what kind of results you are looking for, and how you want your dataset to be traversed.
 For instance, you may in one scenario be looking for all values that match a given search term, while in another you may be interested in finding objects where at least one value match a given search term.
-Traversal strategies allow you to configure this.
+Traversal strategies allow you to configure this behaviour.

 #### Sorting Strategy